-- 1. Post material that is threatening, harassing, illegal, obscene, defamatory, slanderous, or hostile towards any individual or entity. - 2.
-Post phone numbers, email addresses, or other confidential information belonging to any person other than yourself.
+- 1. Post material that is threatening, harassing, illegal, obscene, defamatory, slanderous, or hostile towards any individual or entity. - Post phone numbers, email addresses, or other confidential information belonging to any person other than yourself.
 If participants choose to post individual, private contact information for any reason, please be aware that the information will be available to the public and is, therefore, subject to misuse. - 3.
-Post material that infringes on the rights of PCHS or any individual or entity. - Post material that promotes or advertises a commercial product, solicits business, membership, or financial support in any business, group or organization except those which are official sponsors of PCHS, except in designated areas specifically marked for this purpose. - 5.
-Post the same comment multiple times or post spam. - 6.
+Post material that infringes on the rights of PCHS or any individual or entity. - 4.
+Post material that promotes or advertises a commercial product, solicits business, membership, or financial support in any business, group or organization except those which are official sponsors of PCHS, except in designated areas specifically marked for this purpose. - Post the same comment multiple times or post spam. - 6.
 Allow others to use your accounts to submit posts or comments. - 7.
 Submit posts or comments under multiple names, aliases, or false identities - 8.
 Post material that violates the privacy of individuals. - 9.
-Post material that violates the intellectual property rights of any individual or entity remove them for any reason, and determine at its sole discretion which submissions meet the school's qualifications for posting.
+Post material that violates the intellectual property rights of any individual or entity

+CHS may review all posts and comments, edit them to preserve readability and demonstrate respect for other users, reject or remove them for any reason, and determine at its sole discretion which submissions meet the school's qualifications for posting.
 Any submissions that fail to follow this policy in any way may be removed.
 PCHS may also ban future posts from people who violate this policy.